11-Plus Non-Verbal Reasoning: Cube Nets

 What are Cube Nets?

-In the 11-plus exam, questions related to cube nets may include:
+In 11-plus exams, questions related to cube nets may include:

 Worked Example

-Problem: Given a net with a square face marked with a star, which face will be opposite the star when the net is folded into a cube?
+Problem: Given a net with patterns on its faces, which face will be opposite the face with the star pattern when folded into a cube?

 Solution: